carpentries-incubator/jekyll-pages-novice/_episodes/starting-jekyll.md

 >   >   Any file that contains a YAML front matter block will be processed by Jekyll as a special file.
 The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
 {: .callout}

-> ## Global and Local Parameters are Case Sensitive
+> ## Global and Local Parameters Are Case Sensitive
 > It is important to note that the parameters used in the sites are case sensitive.
 > By convention, usually they are all lowercase parameters.
 {: .callout}